AdobeDocs/media-analytics.en/help/implementation/variables/chapters/chapter-length.md

 >[!ENDSHADEBOX]

 The chapter length variable is the duration of the chapter, in seconds.
-Set it on every `media.chapterStart` event so that the Chapter length classification is populated.
-Use chapter length to compare time-spent metrics against the chapter's runtime.
+Set it on every `media.chapterStart` event.

 | Property | Value |
 | --- | --- |